PagueMob/interviews/frontend.md

  - Display validation errors
  - Correct mobile keyboard being shown for each field
  - Responsive pages
+ - Treat personal and address information on separated pages
  - Automatically populate all address information related to the given CEP

 > We recommend using this service: https://viacep.com.br.
 But feel free to use whichever you feel more comfortable with.